ActivityWatch/docs/installing-from-source.rst

 If anything doesn't work, let us know!

 .. note::
-   On Linux, if you want to run from source using a :code:`.desktop` file launcher, see `this issue <https://github.com/ActivityWatch/activitywatch/issues/176>`_.
+   On Linux, if you want to run from source using a :code:`.desktop` file launcher, see :issue:`176`.

 Updating from source
 --------------------